India's DLF to sell stake in insurance joint venture to pare debt

-Indian property developer DLF Ltd (DLF.NS) said on Thursday it has agreed to sell its 74 percent stake in a life insurance joint venture with U.S.-based Prudential International Insurance Holdings Ltd to Dewan Housing Finance Corp.
+July 25 Indian property developer DLF Ltd said on Thursday it has agreed to sell its 74 percent stake in a life insurance joint venture with U.S.-based Prudential International Insurance Holdings Ltd to Dewan Housing Finance Corp.

 The company said the financial details of the deal will be disclosed after the transaction gets all approvals.

-DLF Pramerica Life Insurance Company is one of the two dozen Indian life insurers in which Prudential International Insurance, a unit of Prudential Financial Inc (PRU.N), owns 26 percent, the maximum permissible foreign holding.
+DLF Pramerica Life Insurance Company is one of the two dozen Indian life insurers in which Prudential International Insurance, a unit of Prudential Financial Inc, owns 26 percent, the maximum permissible foreign holding.

 The stake sale in the joint venture is part of DLF's strategy to divest "non-core" assets to pare debt, a company statement said.